PlatypusBytes/SignalProcessing/ReadMe.md

 * Integration

 ## window
 Creates a moving window over a time history signal and performs operations.
+The available windows have an overlap of 50% (currently supported: "Hann", "Barthann", "Bartlett" and "Triang").
-The supported operations are:
+The supported operations for signal processing are:

 * FFT
 * Integration
+* Filter
+* Plot spectrogram

 ## spectral subtraction
 To be done